yati-sagade/orch/README.markdown

 - Android

- - Build the Android app in `android/` in Android Studio.
- - Install the app on your phone.
+ You can either install the app from the Play Store (https://play.google.com/store/apps/details?id=io.explog.orch) or build it yourself in Android Studio (import the `android/` directory as a project in AS).

     - Start the app and fill type the IP address of your computer on which Emacs is running (the computer and the phone should be on the same network -- I'm working on making it work via the cloud).
     - Hit the back button and test the connection by tapping "PING SERVER" on the action bar.
 If all is well, you should see a message saying "pong".

 ### Using